Suicide of Ronnie McNutt: Suicide

-As the stream went on, McNutt's mobile phone rang frequently.
-The last call he received was from his ex-girlfriend to which he answered, leading to a brief argument between the two.
-After the exchange, the woman ended the call on McNutt, and in response he took hold of the rifle and addressed the audience for the last time, saying, "Hey guys, I guess that's it!" before proceeding to aim the rifle under the chin and fatally shoot himself.
-The shot blew his face apart as blood splattered all over the camera.

-Almost immediately afterwards, the phone he'd left on his desk began to ring.
-A pet dog owned by McNutt's friend wandered into frame shortly after the gunshot.
-The stream had been captured by multiple users.

-The New Albany Police Department had been called to the scene during the livestream, but did not enter McNutt's apartment until after they heard the fatal gunshot, his phone was still ringing as officers searched the crime scene.
+As the stream went on, McNutt's cell phone rang frequently.
+The last call he received was from his girlfriend, which he answered, leading to a brief argument between the two.
+After she ended the call, McNutt took hold of the gun and addressed the audience for the final time, saying his last words, "Hey guys, I guess that's it."
+He then aimed the rifle under his chin and fatally shot himself.
+About a second before his suicide, the phone he had left on his desk began to ring.
+The stream was captured by multiple viewers.
+The New Albany Police Department had been called to the scene during the livestream, but did not enter McNutt's apartment until after they heard the fatal gunshot; his phone was still ringing as officers searched the scene.
 Police Chief Chris Robertson reported that his officers had secured the perimeter and evacuated nearby residents before attempting to communicate with McNutt via speakerphone, to no avail.
+Robertson concluded that McNutt was "in such a mental state nobody could've gotten through to him".

-A final message by Ronnie McNutt was later discovered on Facebook, declaring, "Someone in your life needs to hear that they matter.
+McNutt made a final post on Facebook shortly before starting the livestream.
+It read, "Someone in your life needs to hear that they matter.
 That they are loved.
 That they have a future.
 Be the one to tell them".
 Two days after his suicide, McNutt was buried in Snowdown Church of Christ Cemetery in Prentiss County, Mississippi.

+Aftermath

 Viral spread

-The video of McNutt's suicide was uploaded by users across social media platforms such as Facebook, YouTube, TikTok, and Instagram, often as a short video clip set to pop up in the feeds of unsuspecting users.

-According to Heavy, Facebook also initially refused to prevent the spread of recorded video of McNutt's misfire and suicide but later agreed to remove the videos from its platform.
-McNutt had not expressed any intent for the viral spread to occur.
-Variants of the video appeared in TikTok's "For You" page, so that users would scroll upon it without warning as the suicide automatically played, with the apparent intention of frightening or upsetting viewers as a form of trolling.
+Screencasts and downloads of the livestream were posted online, beginning its proliferation on the web.
+The video of McNutt's suicide was posted by users across social media platforms such as Facebook, YouTube, TikTok, and Instagram, often in the form of bait-and-switch content which would unexpectedly display the video alongside innocuous content.
+Variants of the video appeared in TikTok's "For you" page, so that users would scroll upon it without warning as the suicide automatically played, with the apparent intention of frightening or upsetting viewers as a form of trolling.
 The #ronniemcnutt hashtag had 15.6 million views on TikTok within the first few days after the suicide.

+According to Heavy, Facebook also initially refused to prevent the spread of recorded video of McNutt's misfire and suicide, but later agreed to remove the videos from its platform.
+McNutt had not expressed any intent for the viral spread to occur; Steen said that he did not think McNutt started livestreaming with the intention of killing himself, adding: "When you go back and follow his digital trail there is this beautiful telling of his life on various social-media platforms.
+He had a history of getting on a streaming service and talking."

 Though the platforms worked to remove the videos, new uploads of it would appear from separate accounts, while links to the video also began to appear in Reddit's true crime communities.
-As TikTok caught onto the video with its algorithms, uploaders evaded detection by placing the video after pictures of unrelated, innocuous content.
+As TikTok caught onto the video with its algorithms, uploaders evaded detection by placing the video after unrelated, innocuous imagery.